Getting started with Metal-cpp

-After you have extracted the zip file contents, run the following command from the terminal to generate a single include header:
+After you extract the ZIP file contents, run the following command from the terminal to generate a single include header.

 ./SingleHeader/MakeSingleHeader.py Foundation/Foundation.hpp QuartzCore/QuartzCore.hpp Metal/Metal.hpp

-Do remember to generate the implementation in one .cpp file:
+Remember to generate the implementation in one CPP file.

 #define NS_PRIVATE_IMPLEMENTATION #define CA_PRIVATE_IMPLEMENTATION #define MTL_PRIVATE_IMPLEMENTATION #include <Metal/Metal.hpp>